- have school age students who live in an isolated area, or

 Under the Assistance for Isolated Children Scheme, only the Additional Boarding Allowance is income tested.

-Residency requirements for the Assistance for Isolated Children Scheme
+Residence requirements for Assistance for Isolated Children Scheme

 To be eligible for the Assistance for Isolated Children Scheme you must satisfy residence requirements.
-You and the student you are claiming for must be:
+You and the student you are claiming for must be living in Australia and be:

 - the holder of a permanent resident visa, or

-- a New Zealand citizen who is a permanently settled in Australia (a waiting period may apply)
+- a New Zealand citizen who is permanently settled in Australia (a waiting period may apply)

 Other benefits while receiving Assistance for Isolated Children Scheme